-2017 Annual Bonus Programs.
-In 2017, we maintained five tailored bonus programs under our Executive Annual Bonus Plan: the 2017 Corporate Annual Bonus Program, the 2017 Global Channels Annual Bonus Program, the 2017 Americas Commercial Annual Bonus Program, the 2017 Power Plants Annual Bonus Program, and the 2017 Marketing Annual Bonus Program (collectively, the "Annual Bonus Programs").
-Awards under each of the Annual Bonus Programs, including the 2017 Corporate Annual Bonus Program, were formula-driven.
-Each of our named executive officers were participants in the 2017 Corporate Annual Bonus Program, and none participated in or received payments under any of the other Annual Bonus Programs, and accordingly, those programs are not discussed in detail here.
+2018 Annual Bonus Programs.
+In 2018, we maintained four tailored bonus programs under our Executive Annual Bonus Plan (collectively, the "Annual Bonus Programs").
+Awards under each of the Annual Bonus Programs, including the 2018 Corporate Annual Bonus Program, were formula-driven.
+Each of our named executive officers were participants in the 2018 Corporate Annual Bonus Program, and none participated in or received payments under any of the other Annual Bonus Programs, and accordingly, those programs are not discussed in detail here.

-2017 Corporate Annual Bonus Program.
-At the beginning of fiscal 2017, the Compensation Committee established and approved minimum, target, and maximum levels in respect of three performance criteria for the 2017 Corporate Annual Bonus Program: (1) an annual revenue metric, (2) an annual Adjusted EBITDA metric, and (3) a cash and cash equivalents metric.
+2018 Corporate Annual Bonus Program.
+At the beginning of fiscal 2018, the Compensation Committee established and approved minimum, target, and maximum levels in respect of three performance criteria for the 2018 Corporate Annual Bonus Program: (1) an annual revenue metric, (2) an annual Adjusted EBITDA metric, and (3) a cash and cash equivalents metric.
 We refer to this score as our Combined Corporate Metrics score.
+In addition, we introduced a safety modifier based on the company's Total Recordable Injury Rate for the year.

-Our annual revenue metric is based on our annual revenue, with certain adjustments such as amounts related to utility and power plant projects.
-Our annual Adjusted EBITDA metric is based on our annual earnings before interest, taxes, depreciation, and amortization, with certain adjustments such as amounts related to utility and power plant projects and the sale of operating lease assets, as further described in "Use of Non-GAAP Financial Measures" above.
+Our annual revenue metric is based on our non-GAAP annual revenue.
+Our annual Adjusted EBITDA metric is based on our annual earnings before interest, taxes, depreciation, and amortization, with certain adjustments such as amounts related to utility and power plant projects and the sale of operating lease assets, as further described in "Use of Non-GAAP Financial Measures."
 Our cash and cash equivalents metric is as measured on the Company's balance sheet as of the end of the fiscal year.
-Each of these measures is subject to adjustment to exclude the effect of certain transactions outside of the normal course of business, as well as other events as specified in the Annual Executive Bonus Plan and the applicable 2017 Annual Bonus Program.
-Each named executive officer would earn: (i) 33.3% of his target bonus under the 2017 Corporate Annual Bonus Program upon the achievement of the revenue target, (ii) 33.3% of his target bonus under the 2017 Corporate Annual Bonus Program upon achievement of the Adjusted EBITDA target, and (iii) 33.3% of his target bonus under the 2017 Corporate Annual Bonus Program upon achievement of the cash and cash equivalents target.
+Each of these measures is subject to adjustment to exclude the effect of certain transactions outside of the normal course of business, as well as other events as specified in the Annual Executive Bonus Plan and the applicable 2018 Annual Bonus Program.
+Each named executive officer would earn: (i) 33.3% of his target bonus under the 2018 Corporate Annual Bonus Program upon the achievement of the revenue target, (ii) 33.3% of his target bonus under the 2018 Corporate Annual Bonus Program upon the achievement of the Adjusted EBITDA target, and (iii) 33.3% of his target bonus under the 2018 Corporate Annual Bonus Program upon achievement of the cash and cash equivalents target.
 In order to encourage our named executive officers to exceed the performance targets, our Compensation Committee set the maximum payment under the program at 150% of target.
 Payment for each target is determined based on performance achievement relative to minimum, target, and maximum levels, as follows: